To fix stuck brake lights, check the brake light switch and clean the light sockets. Ensure wiring connections are secure and undamaged.

 Identifying Wiring Issues

 Begin by locating your vehicle’s wiring diagram.
 It shows where each wire should go.
 Look for wires that are exposed, corroded, or not connected.
 These are signs of trouble.
+Use a multi meter to test for continuity.
+A lack of continuity suggests a break in the wire.

 • Check the wire’s color against the diagram.